-Approximately 11.0 miles of NPS public use roads would be closed due to the presence of other routes being available to the same location, unstable or unpassable conditions, or resource concerns.
+Approximately 13.0 miles of NPS public use roads would be closed due to the presence of other routes being available to the same location, unstable or unpassable conditions, or resource concerns.
 Also, similar to alternative B, opportunities for traditional recreation activities such as hiking and horseback riding would be expanded.
 The key differences between the two action alternatives are mostly related to trail mileage, with alternative C having 9 more miles of trails and two additional river crossings.
-Alternative C also has two more recreation areas for public use.
+Alternative C also has one more recreation area for public use.

-In addition to the existing designated trail system, the park would designate 61.0 miles of new trails, 10.0 miles of which would be outside the park jurisdictional boundary.
+In addition to the existing designated trail system, the park would designate 58.5 miles of new trails, 7.5 miles of which would be outside the park jurisdictional boundary.
 As described in alternative B, the park has partnered with landowners to identify additional conceptual trail alignments/corridors for future, authorized trails.
 Formal agreements would be sought in the future before trails are developed.
 New trail alignments would be largely concentrated in the Upper Current River District; many of these trails would incorporate some portions of existing undesignated trail alignments, although new alignments would be constructed.
 Designated trails would be aligned to minimize potential impacts on sensitive cultural and natural resources.
 Most undesignated trails would be removed and restored to natural conditions.
-Additional trails included in alternative C comprise a quarter-mile accessible trail from the parking lot to Blue Spring, which would be constructed; new hiking opportunities near Montauk State Park in the Upper Current River area; and the addition of a loop trail that provides a longer and different experience than alternative B. Alternative C would also include 6.0 additional trail miles for equestrian riders and more river crossings to explore the Nichols Cabin area.
+Additional trails included in alternative C comprise a quarter-mile accessible trail from the parking lot to Blue Spring, which would be constructed; new hiking opportunities near Montauk State Park in the Upper Current River area; and the addition of a loop trail that provides a longer and different experience than alternative B. Alternative C would also include 5.5 additional trail miles for equestrian riders.

-12 Larger gravel bars, such as those at Logyard and Two Rivers, are generally more stable in contrast to smaller gravel bars, which are commonly affected by elevated river flows and flood events.
+11 Larger gravel bars, such as those at Log Yard and Two Rivers, are generally more stable in contrast to smaller gravel bars, which are commonly affected by elevated river flows and flood events.

-In the Middle Current River area, a new hiking opportunity would provide increased access with a new connection between Roberts Field and the Thorny Creek and Russell Mountain area and the Ozark Trail, and provide additional connections to park resources for long-distance trail hikers as well as overall increased trail connectivity.
+In the Middle Current River area, a new hiking opportunity would provide increased access with a new connection between Roberts Field and the Thorny Creek and Russell Mountain area and the Ozark Trail and provide additional connections to park resources for long-distance trail hikers as well as overall increased trail connectivity.